flass/bioinfo-training-material/making_trees_tutorial.md

 # do all this at once
 ```

-## Big whole-genome alignment and tree
+## 3. Big whole-genome alignment and tree

+We'll try and build a tree from a whole-genome alignment, based on a subset of data from the study by Weill et al. (Nature, 2018) on the Yemen cholera epidemics: https://www.nature.com/articles/s41586-018-0818-3.

+The alignment was obtained by mapping each set of sequencing reads to the reference genome of strain N16961 (assembly [GCF_900205735.1](https://www.ncbi.nlm.nih.gov/assembly/GCF_900205735.1) with SMALT (this will be covered by another tutorial!).

 The whole-genome alignment is too big, with more than 4M sites (alignment collumns)!
-This would take unnecessarily long to process.
+This would take unnecessarily long to tree-building process.

 To tackle this, let's reduce the big whole-genome alignment to only the variable positions = a SNP alignment using `snp-sites`.
 ```sh